-One day in 2012, on a pure lark, days before my 25th college reunion, I started this blog as a place to put some things I was curious about and write stories about those things, too.
+One day in 2012, on a pure lark, days before my 25th college reunion, I started this blog as a place to put some things I was curious about and to write stories about those things, too.

 My professional life (where I also teach and offer coaching services) happens at Kindred Place, a counseling center that specializes in working with families.
 My creative life happens at Larksome Goods, where you’ll find notecards, bespoke stationery, prints, and original art (paper and digital).
 My personal life happens in a century-old house, surrounded by people and dogs who love me enough to let me keep writing and making art, so I won’t get lost.

 That’s the story for now.
 Another day I might write a different one.